MahirMahbub/Wiki_Movies/readme.md

 python parse.py

-NB: ** It is not included "phrase 4" as this phrase was optional.
+NB: ** manual parsing is not included optional "phrase 4", "phrase 4" only runs at startup.

 When the database is ready with the parsed data, "data_loader" table will have "false" status for "Movie Data Loading" so that the data parsing & loading never happens again.